 Got everything you need?
 Let’s begin!

 First of all, you’ll need a GitHub account.
-If you’re not already a member, you can create a new account via the following this link: Join Github.
-Pay special attention to the username field.
+If you’re only setting one up, it’s important to pay special attention to the username field.
 This will be reflected in your website’s url, so select something that you’d like to share with your circle (for example, if you select “johndoe”, your website will be live at johndoe.github.io).

 Choose the free plan, which is what we need for hosting our website.
 After this step, you’ll get a little survey that you can choose to fill in.